Last updated on April 15th, 2026 at 09:40 am

-The Ocklawaha River almost died, but you’d barely know it now.
+The Ocklawaha River almost died, but kayaking one of its pristine sections, you’d barely know it here.

-The land along the river, which was purchased for the canal, has become the one-mile wide Marjorie Harris Carr Cross Florida Greenway.
+When the canal project was killed, land along the river became the one-mile wide Marjorie Harris Carr Cross Florida Greenway.
 This corridor allows black bears, deer, bobcats, otters and other wildlife, which is plentiful, to move freely.
 It’s named in honor of the woman who led the fight to save the river.

-When I decided to paddle the Ocklawaha, I didn’t know the history.
-I was merely looking for a pretty river near Ocala to explore.
-The Ocklawaha River delivered.
+When I decided to paddle the Ocklawaha a few years ago, I only vaguely knew the history.
+I was merely looking for a pretty river explore.
+The Ocklawaha River delivered, and I recommend it as one of Florida’s less well-known kayaking destinations.

 There’s a steady current, so with livery service and a one-way route, it was an easy and relaxing paddle.
 Fallen trees and limbs have been cut to allow small boats to pass.
 Much of the Oklawaha’s water comes from the spring-fed Silver River, so lower portions of the river have spring-like clear water with fish visible.

-For sheer beauty, there are several nearby spring-fed streams that might beat the Ocklawaha – the Silver River and Juniper Springs in Ocala National Forest, for example.
-But the Ocklawaha River is the only one of the three that lends itself to a multi-day outing with primitive camping.
+There are several nearby spring-fed streams that might beat the Ocklawaha for sheer beauty – the Silver River and Juniper Springs in Ocala National Forest, for example.
+But the Ocklawaha River is the only one of the three that lends itself to a multi-day outing with primitive camping; the only one where you can be immersed in nature for several days.
+And compared to the Silver and Juniper, it has far fewer people.

 Paddling the eight-mile section of the river, I had the feeling I was far from the commercial world.
 The space seemed vast, with no telltale highway sounds or power lines to bring me back to daily life.